The Best MacBook Pro Accessories in 2020

 If you want to connect multiple items to your MacBook Pro without hauling around a trio of adapters you can pick up this single adapter to keep in your bag.

-With the Aukey USB C Hub you get four USB 3.0 ports that will allow you to plug in your iPhone, flash drives and other devices to the MacBook Pro.
-You also get a HDMI port so you can connect your computer to a monitor or projector at the same time.
+With the Aukey USB C Hub, you get four USB 3.0 ports that will allow you to plug in your iPhone, flash drives, and other devices to the MacBook Pro.
+You also get an HDMI port so you can connect your computer to a monitor or projector at the same time.

 Finally, there is a USB C port so that you can charge your MacBook Pro while using the adapter even if your other ports are occupied.